viczam/makeen-hapi/readme.md

   }
 }
 ```

-We can also create a plugin with custom service container and CRUD REST routes:
+It only took 6 lines of code and now you have a hapi plugin with CRUD REST endpoints and a CRUD db service container.

+What if you want some custom service container and custom REST routes that go along with it ? for this we can instantiate the custom service container and CRUD REST router directly and pass them to the `createResources` method:

 ```js
 import { Plugin } from 'makeen-core';